 The tokens generated by URL tokenization may also be assigned with features of the web document to improve the efficiency of a web search.
 Tokenizing URLs is also the first step when clustering URLs of a website.
 Clustering URLs allows the identification of portions of a web document that hold more relevance.
-Thus, when a website is crawled by a search engine, some portions of web documents may be white-listed and should be crawled, while other portions may be black-listed and should not be crawled.
+Thus, when a search engine crawls a website, some portions of web documents may be white-listed and crawled, while other portions may be black-listed and should not be crawled.
 This leads to more efficient web crawling.

 A cautionary note – changing the URLs to your pages, especially if those URLs have been around for a while and have gotten indexed by search engines, is an undertaking that shouldn’t get started without careful consideration and without using a cautious approach that keeps the risk behind such a change to a minimum.(this is a change that I have made.)
 Such an approach can include using proper redirects (permanent 301 redirects) to any new URLs for external links pointed to pages of the site, actually changing URLs in internal links to the new addresses upon the site itself, and other technical methods that might help a site retain its rankings in search engines.
 How a search engine might react to changes to the URLs of the pages of a site can vary from one search engine to another, and traffic to the pages of a site may be negatively impacted by such a change for a period of time regardless of how carefully such a change can get implemented.